-The District's wealth per student for the 2017-18 school year was less than the equalized wealth value and the District's wealth per student for 2018-19 school year is expected to be less than the equalized wealth value.
-Accordingly, the District has not been required to exercise one of the permitted wealth equalization options.
-As a district with wealth per student less than the equalized wealth value, the District may benefit in the future by agreeing to accept taxable property or funding assistance from or agreeing to consolidate with a property-rich district to enable such district to reduce its wealth per student to the permitted level.
+The District's wealth per student for the 2018-19 school year is more than the equalized wealth value.
+Accordingly, the District has been required to exercise one of the permitted wealth equalization options.
+For the 2018-19 school year, the District agreed to send payments directly to the State to purchase attendance credits (Option 3) to equalize its wealth per student.